-- Hold up the picture of the sewer. - A sewer is a pipe underground that wastewater or sewage travels through. - Wastewater doesn't stay in the sewers, it travels through the sewers. - Where does it go from there?
+- A sewer is a pipe underground that wastewater or sewage travels through. - Students may start by saying sewers are where wastewater goes.
+Tell them they are right but explain that wastewater doesn't stay in the sewers, it travels through the sewers.

+• Where does it go from there?